-In U.S. Government and Politics, students examine the history, principles, and function of the political system established by the U.S. Constitution.
+In our U.S. Government and Politics online high school course, students examine the history, principles, and function of the political system established by the U.S. Constitution.
 Starting with a basic introduction to the role of government in society and the philosophies at the heart of American democracy, this course provides students with the knowledge needed to be informed and empowered participants in the U.S. political system.

-This course is aligned to state standards, the College, Career, and Civil Life (C3) Framework for Social Studies State Standards (2013), the National Standard for Civics and Government (1994), and the Common Core State Standards for Literacy in Social Studies.
+This course is built to state standards and informed by the College, Career, and Civil Life (C3) Framework for Social Studies State Standards and the National Standard for Civics and Government.